 White vinegar is a low cost and effective option to kill or clean mould.
-On painted surfaces, thin down the vinegar half and half with water to avoid damaging the paint or other surfaces that might discolour.
+On painted surfaces, thin down the vinegar half and half with water to • Open windows and doors when you are home avoid damaging the paint or other surfaces that might discolour.
 Leave it for a few days to take effect and then wipe off the dead mould with soap and water using a clean cloth.

-You can also use diluted household bleach (one part bleach with three parts water mixed together) in a bucket of water to dispose of excess water containing mopped up mould to a drain.
+You can also use diluted household bleach (one part bleach with three parts water mixed together) in a bucket of water to dispose of • Leave wardrobes slightly open and pull beds/ excess water containing mopped up mould to a drain.
 Your supermarket will also have a range of eco-friendly cleaners.

 Use a clean sponge or cloth when washing off mould and rinse it often to reduce the risk of it spreading.
-Remember to the wear the necessary safety equipment such as gloves, eye protection and an appropriate safety mask when handling cleaning chemicals.
+Remember to the wear the necessary safety equipment such as gloves, eye protection portable gas heaters which expel water as the and an appropriate safety mask when handling cleaning chemicals.